-Black History in Grey and Simcoe Counties
+Black history in Grey and Simcoe Counties

 The story of the Underground Railroad and its legacy in Ontario is one of the most important chapters in Canadian history.
 Black settlements and communities were established throughout Southern Ontario, in and around Windsor, Amherstburg and Chatham-Kent.

 But less commonly known is that many newcomers continued much farther north to the Owen Sound and Collingwood area in search of a better living, to escape racism and to put a healthy distance between them and unscrupulous bounty hunters who kidnapped free people along the American border.

 Explore museums, heritage sites and historical buildings that tell this story and reveal the indelible resilience of brave men and women, proudly showcased by their descendants today.

-Significant Black History Sites and Events
+Significant Black history sites and events

 Owen Sound’s Harrison Park is the annual summer site of the Emancipation Festival, which celebrates the abolition of slavery.
 There are several other community events that recognize Black History in conjunction with the Emancipation Festival.
 These bring people together for theatrical performances, stories and lectures and the Emancipation Day picnic.

 Churches were instrumental in supporting and hiding freedom seekers.
 The nine quilt squares of the flooring represent coded messages about travelling to freedom.
 A quilt square that featured a star pattern meant to follow the North Star to Canada, and the crossroads pattern on the quilt was a warning sign that danger was nearby.

-An hour’s drive east, stop in at the Sheffield Park Black History & Cultural Museum in Thornbury, just outside of Collingwood.
+An hour’s drive east, stop in at the Sheffield Park Black History and Cultural Museum in Thornbury, just outside of Collingwood.
 What began as a passion project for Howard Sheffield to honour the memory of his ancestors has blossomed into a key historical archive and cultural museum.

-Mr. Sheffield's nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to the cultural museum’s 4.45 hectare (11 acres) property that has become its permanent home today.
+Mr. Sheffield's nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to the cultural museum’s 4.45-hectare (11-acre) property that has become its permanent home today.
 After Mr. Sheffield’s death, the Wilson sisters continued as co-directors of the museum and are very active community leaders.

-A picnic area on the property is available to sit for a snack and to enjoy the beautiful natural setting.
+A picnic area on the property is available to sit for a snack and enjoy the beautiful natural setting.
 Follow the Heritage Walk to different buildings that focus on different eras of Black History from the slavery era to present day.
 Have a chat with the sisters about new discoveries in the cultural museum.
 As seventh-generation Canadians, they have a lot to share about the struggles, sacrifices, ultimate successes and great significance of their ancestors.